-The Bachelor of Computing Science (BCS) degree program consists of general and concentrated computing coursework.
-It is designed for those wishing to enter the field of computing science or to pursue graduate studies.
-The program concentrates on small to medium business environments.
+The Bachelor of Computing Science (BCS) OL degree consists of general and concentrated computing coursework.
+It is designed for those wishing to enter the field of computing science or those wishing to pursue graduate studies.
+The program will mainly concentrate on small to medium business environments.

-The BCS degree is designed for a wide range of candidates including:
+The BCS degree is designed for a wide range of candidates including (but not limited to):

-Students can also ladder into the Bachelor of Computing Science from a computing science diploma or other undergraduate program.
-Students with professional experience in the Information Technology field may be able to utilize Prior Learning Assessment and Recognition towards this degree.
+You can also ladder into the Bachelor of Computing Science from a computing science diploma or other undergraduate program.
+If you have professional experience in the information technology field, you may be able to utilize Prior Learning Assessment and Recognition toward this degree.

 A minimum of 15 TRU credits (distance or on-campus).

 120 credits total, at least 45 of which must be upper-level, with a grade point average (GPA) of 2.0, are required as follows:

 - ENGL 1101, Introduction to University Writing (3)

 - CMNS 1291, Introduction to Professional Writing (3)

 - MATH 1651, Mathematics for Computing Science (3)